CodeZilla12/GravityGolf/README.md

 # Gif Demos

-Note: The gifs are recorded at a very low framerate.
+Note: The gifs are recorded at a very low framerate due to hardware limitations.
 The program maintains a steady 60fps at these object numbers.

 This demo is of the "Sandbox mode" - placing the planets manually
 ![Sandbox Gif](Demo.gif)